North Korea tested another long range missile -- now what?

 The US and South Korea conducted live military exercises in a show of force hours after the test.

-The US also sent two B-1 bombers on a 10-hour round trip over the Korean Peninsula on Saturday, and conducted a test of its THAAD missile defense system on Sunday.
+The US also sent two B-1 bombers on a 10-hour round trip over the Korean Peninsula on Saturday.

+On Sunday, and conducted a test of its THAAD missile defense system, although the THAAD system is not capable of intercepting ICBMs, and the test had been scheduled since earlier this month.

 On the diplomatic front, US officials spent the weekend reassuring its allies in the region, and warning North Korea to ends its missile tests and nuclear program.